shred/acme4j/src/doc/docs/usage/account.md

 URL accountLocationUrl = login.getAccountLocation();
 ```

-It will return a `Login` object just from your keypair, or throw an error if the key was not known to the server.
+It will return a `Login` object just from your key pair, or throw an error if the key was not known to the server.

 Remember that there is no way to log into your account without the key pair!